-1. A Medical History
+A Medical History

-Parents will receive Child Medical Information form with child's acceptance letter to HeadStart.
+Parents will receive Child Medical Information form with child's acceptance letter to Head Start.
 As part of the child's medical information form you signed a permission slip for your child to receive the vision, hearing, developmental, social/emotional and height/weight screenings required by Head Start.
 You also had an opportunity to give Head Start permission to obtain documentation of your child's latest hemoglobin/hematocrit from WIC.
 The information gathered from the medical history is very important and is used to determine the health needs of each child.
 If you need to change or add to the medical history of your child, please contact the Health Specialist with the needed changes.

-2. Immunizations
+Immunizations

 Immunizations are required to be current for enrollment at Head Start.
-Parents are asked to send the target HeadStart child's immunization record to HeadStart after acceptance into the program.
+Parents are asked to send the target Head Start child's immunization record to Head Start after acceptance into the program.
 In keeping with the Utah and Idaho School Immunization Laws, you are responsible for and must provide written proof (including child's name, date of birth, type of shot and dates given) of your child's current immunization record before admittance into the program (which should already be done).
 If your child is not properly immunized at the time of application, your application is not considered complete until Head Start receives written verification from the health department or physician's office that required immunizations have been given to your child.

-If you choose not to immunize your child, an exemption form obtained from the Health Department must be filled out, signed, and returned to the Health Specialist at Head Start.
+If you choose not to immunize your child, an exemption form obtained online or through your local Health Department must be completed, and your certificate returned to the Health Specialist at Head Start.
 If your child is unable to receive a certain vaccination due to a medical reason, a medical exemption form is required.